 Breakdown of ownership of the 15,827 towers in Myanmar

 Nepal: Axiata Group has closed the acquisition of a majority stake in Nepalese market leader Ncell from TeliaSonera, in a deal believed to be worth US$1.365bn.
 There have been no tower deals in Nepal to date, but this move by the Axiata Group may pave the way for edotco to enter the market in the near future.

 A NTA representative has recently stated that the issue is under discussion at the board of NTA, while the Ministry of Communications and Information Technology (MoCIT) is now working on a plan to form a separate infrastructure company inviting shares of different telecom companies operating in the country.
 Some infrastructure sharing appears to be underway, as Nepal Telecom (NT) had indicated in June it will extend coverage to 175 locations within a year, with 138 with “base transceiver stations (BTS) or network extension platforms that will be shared with other phone companies.”
 The State-owned operator is said to be at the final stage of inviting bids for the procurement of equipment including BTS towers.

 New Zealand: There are early signs of a nascent tower industry emerging in New Zealand, where Spark and Vodafone New Zealand have substantial but ageing tower networks, newer entrants 2degrees have leveraged co-location where possible while building a few hundred towers.
 2degrees may have an appetite to sell their towers and partner with a towerco on BTS.
 Parallel infrastructure is substantial, while the need for improved rural coverage, particularly on the South Island where tourist and agribusiness drive demand, has prompted the government’s Rural Broadband Initiative to invest in over 100 towers.
-A total of around 4,000 ground based towers are supplemented by around 7,000 rooftop sites, primarily used in the larger cities.
+A total of around 4,000 macro-towers are supplemented by around 7,000 rooftop sites, primarily used in the larger cities.